Canvas FAQs for SWOSU University Faculty

 - What are my SWOSU DawgTag / password for logging into Canvas?

-- How do I reset my password if I've lost or forgotten it?
+- How do I reset my password if I have lost or forgotten it?

 - How do I change my password in Canvas?